dfinity/response-verification/examples/http-certification/json-api/README.md

 The `HashMap` uses the request path as the key, and a tuple of `(DefaultResponseOnlyCelExpression, String)` as the value. `DefaultResponseOnlyCelExpression` is a parsed CEL expression definition and `String` is the stringified version of it.

 `DefaultResponseOnlyCelExpression` is used when only the response is to be certified.
 If the request is also to be certified then `DefaultFullCelExpression` should be used.
 Separate `HashMap`s could be created to hold different types of CEL expressions, or the higher level `DefaultCelExpression` can hold any type of CEL expression using the "Default" scheme.
 In the future there may be more schemes, and the even higher level `CelExpression` can hold CEL expressions from different schemes.
-It is up to developer's to decide how they want to store and organize their CEL expressions.
+It is up to the developers to decide how they want to store and organize their CEL expressions.

 In this example, there is only one CEL expression used.
 This CEL expression is cloned and used for both request paths that are being certified.
 For more information on defining CEL expressions, see the relevant section in the [`ic-http-certification` docs](https://docs.rs/ic-http-certification/latest/ic_http_certification/#defining-cel-expressions).